MariannaMangat/Data_Analytics_Projects/5Week-Homework-Matplotlib/README.md

 # Pyber Analysis

-* From the first glance, it is clear that the most amount of drivers and rides is in the urban area.
+* From the first glance, it is clear that the most amount of drivers and rides is located in the urban area.
 Given that urban population is more concentrated, this creates a higher competition for the fare rate, and inevitably, an urban fare is the lowest comparing to the suburban and rural areas.

 * Fares in the suburban area are higher, and there are fewer rides in comparison with the urban area.

-* An amount of rides in the rural areas is noticeably the lowest compared to the rides in the urban area.
+* An amount of rides in the rural areas is the lowest compared to the rides in the urban area.
 Considering a small number of drivers in the rural area, rural drivers are charging the highest fares comparing to the fares in suburban and urban areas.

 ```python